Let's begin with the top-up screen

 Where I introduced a new pattern that lets users tap the placeholder to auto-fill the recommended amount.

-So, I removed the behavior, moved the banner below the input field, and integrated the suggested amount button directly into it.
+So, I removed the behavior, moved the banner below the input field with a higher-contrast color, and integrated the suggested amount button directly into it.

-This made the design less intrusive and kept the input field as the primary focus in the information hierarchy.
+This made the design less intrusive and maintained the input field as the primary focus in the information hierarchy.

 Before